 Scope Area Scope Status (30/06/2020) Start-up grants Supporting a multidisciplinary team with advice and guidance on design of the system through which grants were Ongoing 1.
 New system checks.
-Business grant administration administered and paid. compliance, internal controls and counter-fraud Supplier relief Discussion and engagement with commissioning and procurement and schools Completed Coronavirus childcare assistance scheme Advice and guidance on processes and controls in the system for processing and administering payments.
+Business grant administration administered and paid.
+Commisted compliance, internal controls and counter-fraud Supplier relief Discussion and engagement with commissioning and procurement and schools Completed Coronavirus childcare assistance scheme Advice and guidance on processes and controls in the system for processing and administering payments.
 2. Resilience, continuity & Procure to pay Advice and guidance in procurement systems and managed use of Completed control.
-Consultancy Procurement cards procurement cards. prevention & post administration of eligibility are Active company checks, and validation of eligibility and fraud vulnerabilities for fraud prevention and detection.
+Consultancy Procurement cards procurement cards.
+3. Counter-fraud prevention & post assurance checks.
+Business grant administration Active company checks, and validation of eligibility and fraud vulnerabilities for fraud prevention and detection.
 Ongoing